mdsafwansabit/Sabit-App-1/content/pages/articles.md

 sections:
   - type: CtaSection
     title: Venn diagram
-    text: >-
+    text: |
-      The Stackbit theme is flexible and scalable to every need.
-It can manage any layout and any screen.
+      The Article is about Venn diagram
     actions:
       - type: Button
         label: Try it now